HyperOOP/hyperoop/README.md

 ### SubActions

-Sometimes it is convenient to organize in the form of a tree not states, but instances of the Actions class.
-Imagine that we need to program a list that can be filtered by some Boolean attribute of a list element:
+Sometimes it is convenient to organize in the form of a tree not states, but instances of the `Actions` class.
+Imagine that we need to program a list that can be filtered by some boolean attribute of a list element:

 ```tsx
 import * as ui from 'hyperoop';